awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-build.md

 To build with environment variables passed to the build container from a file
 $ sam build --use-container --container-env-var-file <env-file.json>

+Build a Node.js 12 application using a container image pulled from DockerHub
+$ sam build --use-container --build-image amazon/aws-sam-cli-build-image-nodejs12.x

+Build a function resource using using the Python 3.8 container image pulled from DockerHub
+$ sam build --use-container --build-image Function1=amazon/aws-sam-cli-build-image-python3.8

 To build and run your functions locally
 $ sam build && sam local invoke